Satisfactory Academic Progress (SAP) for Financial Aid Recipients

 A financial aid recipient is a student who receives any scholarship, loan, grant, or work-study award administered through Financial Aid and Scholarships.

-Federal, state and college regulations require that a student must maintain satisfactory progress to receive financial assistance.
+Federal, state and college regulations require that a student must maintain satisfactory progress to receive most types of financial assistance, though some scholarships have different criteria.
 The minimum standards at Seminole State are contained in this document and applicable to the financial assistance programs administered by Financial Aid and Scholarships.

 At Seminole State, a student's entire academic history, including credits that are transferred from other schools, is evaluated to determine whether he/she is maintaining satisfactory academic progress.
-Eligibility to receive financial aid is established each term, based on a student's ability to meet the criteria for Standards of Academic Progress.
+Eligibility to receive financial aid is established each term, based on a student's ability to meet the criteria for Satisfactory Academic Progress.

-Failure to meet these Standards of Academic Progress will result in the student being placed on financial aid suspension.
-Students who are on financial aid suspension will be prohibited from receiving any financial assistance until they have returned to satisfactory progress.
-Students on financial aid suspension may continue to enroll and attend classes at Seminole State as long as tuition charges are paid through resources other than financial aid.
+Failure to meet these Satisfactory Academic Progress will result in the student being placed on financial aid suspension.
+Students who are on financial aid suspension will be prohibited from receiving any federal and most state financial assistance until they have returned to satisfactory progress.
+Students on financial aid suspension may continue to enroll and attend classes at Seminole State as long as tuition charges are paid through other resources.

 - Successful completion of a class: Defined as having earned a grade of "A," "B," "C," "D," "S" or "P."